axialeaa/SimpleHollowLogs/README.md

 [![GitHub downloads](https://img.shields.io/github/downloads/axialeaa/SimpleHollowLogs/total?label=Github%20downloads&logo=github&style=for-the-badge)](https://github.com/axialeaa/SimpleHollowLogs/releases)
 [![Modrinth downloads](https://img.shields.io/modrinth/dt/simple-hollow-logs?label=Modrinth%20downloads&logo=modrinth&style=for-the-badge)](https://modrinth.com/mod/simple-hollow-logs)

-Simple Hollow Logs is a client and server-side [Fabric](https://fabricmc.net) mod which attempts to add the hollow logs from the Minecraft Live 2021 Birch Forest concept art!
+<strong>Simple Hollow Logs</strong> is a client and server-side [Fabric](https://fabricmc.net) mod which attempts to add the hollow logs from the Minecraft Live 2021 Birch Forest concept art!
 They generate naturally in some forest-like biomes across the overworld, and they can be crafted using 8 of their regular log counterparts.
 They also have a unique collision box, allowing you to crawl inside!

 ![](https://github.com/axialeaa/SimpleHollowLogs/assets/116074698/e9385a02-b429-45d7-88e7-7c9d2ead2bc0)
 > A player crawling inside a hollow log.